woogwoogs/MapLens/README.md

 - Position, size, colors, displayed stats, and summary duration can be changed in the settings.

-Made by Woogo.
+Made by Woogo and chatgpt.
 Pls message on Discord for problems or suggestions <3